Sample Efficient Learning of Factored Embeddings of Tensor Fields

-The algorithm for calculating core tensor $\mathcal{S}$ and scaling matrices $\mathbf{U}^{(k)}$ is given in the algorithm \ref{alg:hosvd}.
+The algorithm for calculating core tensor $\mathcal{S}$ and scaling matrices $\bm{U}^{(k)}$ is given in the Algorithm \ref{alg:hosvd}.

-\subsection{Thompson sampling (TS)}
+\subsection{Thompson Sampling (TS)}

-Thompson sampling is an algorithm for online decision problems where actions are taken sequentially in a manner that must balance between exploiting what is known to maximize immediate performance and investing to accumulate new information that may improve future performance \cite{russo2018tutorial,agrawal2012analysis,chapelle2011empirical,thompson1933likelihood}.
+Thompson sampling utilizes online decision making where actions are taken sequentially in a manner that must balance between exploiting what is known to maximizing immediate performance and exploring to accumulate new information that may improve future performance \citep{russo2018tutorial,agrawal2012analysis,chapelle2011empirical,thompson1933likelihood}.

-Suppose the agent has imperfect knowledge about the reward of each action of available action set $\mathcal{X}$.
-Since the stochastic environment is assumed, the reward of each action is a random variable following a certain distribution denoted by $q_{\bm{\theta}}$.
-Then, the imperfect knowledge about the reward of each action can be characterized by uncertain parameters, $\bm{\theta}$.
-The distribution for the parameters, $p$, is introduced with the hyperparameters.
-To effectively balance exploitation and exploration, TS samples the parameters $\bm{\theta}$ from $p$.
-Then, the expected reward of each action can be predicted by sampled $\bm{\theta}$.
-The agent applies action selecting the one that has the highest expected reward.
-After applying action $x_t$, the agent observes an outcome $y_t$ and corresponding reward $r(y_t)$ from the stochastic environment.
-Using the observed $y_t, r(y_t)$, TS updates the hyperparameters using the Bayesian inference.
-By utilizing conjugated $p$ and $q_{\bm{\theta}}$, the update can be done with a closed form solution.